APTrust/userguide/docs/quick_start.md

 If your local repository uses Fedora, you can [export APTrust-compliant bags directly from Fedora](https://github.com/fcrepo4-labs/fcrepo-import-export/blob/master/README.md#running-the-importexport-utility-with-a-bagit-support) and then upload them to your receiving bucket for ingest.

 After Fedora produces the bag, you can use APTrust [apt_upload tool](../partner_tools) to upload the bag to your receiving bucket.
-From there, APTrust ingest services will pick it up for processing, and you can track its progress in the [Pharos Work Items](../pharos/work_items/) list.
+From there, APTrust ingest services will pick it up for processing, and you can track its progress in the [Registry Work Items](../registry/work_items/) list.

 ### Custom Bagging